What is a Penetration Test?

 Mobile Application Penetration Testing

 A mobile application penetration test is an assessment against iOS and Android applications to identify weaknesses and ensure the mobile application security is working.
-To ensure that the code is secure, Artifice Security will perform additional testing, such as dynamic and static assessments of the applications.
+To ensure the code is secure, Artifice Security will perform additional testing, such as dynamic and static assessments of the applications.

 Wireless Penetration Testing